Lakers rally to snap Grizzlies' winning streak at 11 games - WHIZ News

 Morant missed his first five shots and was 2 of 10 with six points in the first half before he had a heated courtside conversation with Shannon Sharpe — the Pro Football Hall of Famer and Fox Sports personality — before halftime.

-Morant had 14 points in the third quarter and the Grizzlies had a 13-point lead late in the period.
+Morant had 14 points in the third quarter and the Grizzlies held a 13-point lead late in the period.

+“We gave up too many second-chance points.
+Just have to win the 50-50 plays,” Morant said.
+“We’ve got a lot of good, but a lot of cleaning up to do.”

 TIP-INS

-Grizzlies: Adams had seven rebounds in the first quarter, the fifth time this season he has had seven or more in the first.
+Grizzlies: Memphis pulled down a season-high 24 offensive rebounds. … Clarke also had 10 rebounds. … Bane scored 16 points and Jaren Jackson Jr. added 12. … Adams had seven rebounds in the first quarter, the fifth time this season he has had seven or more in the first.

+Lakers: Troy Brown Jr. and Kendrick Nunn scored 11 points apiece and Troy Brown Jr. had 10. … LA blocked five shots in the first quarter. … Los Angeles scored 41 points in the fourth quarter and has scored at least 40 in four quarters this season.

 UP NEXT